pgaria/Nunit-CustomAddon/README.md

 # What is NunitCustomAddon
 Nunit Custom Addon library is a helper to extract the Test Results if you are using the NUnit and C#.
+At the End of complete run you would like to capture the Test Results with out doing additional code then you can use the Addon I have created for the same purpose.
 You can read more about the concept in [official documentation Event Listeners](https://docs.nunit.org/articles/nunit-engine/extensions/creating-extensions/Event-Listeners.html)

 ### How to implement your own NUnit Event Listener